Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

         GeneratorAudioVisualizer gav = new GeneratorAudioVisualizer(mg);
         gav.drawAndPlay(500000, 1000000);

 You should hear a neat sound -- if you have better speakers, I recommend trying out 60 and 61 hz tones instead.
-This phemenon is known as a [beat](https://en.wikipedia.org/wiki/Beat_(acoustics)).
+This phenomenon of pulsing volume is known as a [beat](https://en.wikipedia.org/wiki/Beat_(acoustics).

 ### Task 1: Generating a SawTooth